 If Europe’s main priority is to end the migrant crisis, the war in Syria must be drawn to a close.
 In Syria, Russia holds all the cards.
 Though a cease-fire is soon to be implemented, Russia continues to allegedly bomb civilians and opposition fighters.

-Worsening the Aggravating tensions between Europe and Russia over the Syria conflict is the recurring antagonism between Turkish President Recep Tayyip Erdogan of Turkey and Putin.
+Worsening the tensions between Europe and Russia over Syria is the recurring antagonism between Turkish President Recep Tayyip Erdogan and Putin.
 Both have a penchant for bravado and escalation, and tensions could flare as Russia gets closer to its objectives in Syria.

 Meanwhile, Russia is arguing that it should be let off the hook for Ukraine.
 Medvedev asserted that sanctions poison relations and prevent both sides from taking on the real civilizational threat together: violent extremism in the Middle East.